danschlz/danschulz.github.io/meaning.md

 permalink: /meaning/
 ---

-Thinking about meaning is obviously one of the most important parts of life, but thinking too hard about it seems to have diminishing returns.
+Thinking about meaning is obviously an important part of life, but thinking too hard about it seems to have diminishing returns.
 With that in mind, these are a few of my favorite thoughts on the topic.

 - [Scott Summner, "Wallowing in nostalgia (an autobiography)"](https://www.themoneyillusion.com/wallowing-in-nostalgia-an-autobiography/)
 - [Scott Sumner, "What do we mean by meaning?"](https://www.themoneyillusion.com/what-do-we-mean-by-meaning/)